TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design - Power System.md

 </div>

 ## Bill Of Materials
-Below is a comprehensive list of all necessary  components apart  of this subsystem.
+Below is a comprehensive list of all necessary components that are a part of this subsystem.
 All components are listed with their manufacturer, part number, quantity, price, and purchasing URL.
 Note that the nature of the power subsystem specifically extends into the Interfacing/PCB subsystem [13].

 Therefore, some components may also be reflected in that respective detailed design document.
 Therefore, the price of these components shall be obviously reflected in the bill of materials as Total price of MAIN components and total price of ALL components, which include the main components plus components used for the PCB integration.
-At the end of this table, both main and all components of pre-tax and post-tax total cost are reflected respectively.
-The United States of Tennessee average state and federal tax rates in the year of 2025  were taken into consideration for post-tax calculations.
+At the end of this table, both the main and all components of pre-tax and post-tax total cost are reflected, respectively.
+The United States of Tennessee's average state and federal tax rates in the year 2025 were taken into consideration for post-tax calculations.
 Delivery and packaging costs were not reflected in this bill of materials.

 **BOM: Material Specifications**
 | Component | Total Cost(US$) | Quantity | Manufacturer | Part No. | Distributor | Distributor Part No. |